 Deploy IdP-access controlled agent to external website

-This guide explains how to deploy a private CustomGPT.ai agent to an external website so that only users authenticated through your organization's Identity Provider (IdP) can access it.
+This guide explains how to embed a private CustomGPT.ai agent on an external web page so that only users authenticated through your organization's Identity Provider (IdP) can access it.

 Prerequisites